linode/apl-docs/docs/ce-configure-teams.md

 ## Automation

-When you create a Team, a lot is happening (and automatically done for you) behind the scenes:
+When you create a Team, a lot of configuration is done automatically for you behind the scenes:

 - Teams are each given a project in Harbor, allowing team users to push and pull container images and create secrets for automation
 - Two ingress gateways are automatically configured per team: one for SSO traffic and one for public exposure